Powered by

 publive-image

 Between September 15th and 16th, a staggering 42 thousand cusecs of water was released solely from the Omkareshwar Dam, while a total of 12.90 lakh cusecs of water was discharged from both the Indira Sagar and Omkareshwar Dams towards the Sardar Sarovar.
-Ordinarily, this water level rise in the lower Narmada valley via the Sardar Sarovar; however, even by September 16th, a satisfactory amount of water had not been released from the Sardar Sarovar.
+Ordinarily, this water level rises in the lower Narmada valley via the Sardar Sarovar; however, even by September 16th, a satisfactory amount of water had not been released from the Sardar Sarovar.
 According to the Sardar Sarovar Narmada Nigam Limited, the water level in the reservoir on Saturday, September 16th measured 137.32 meters, only shy of their target of 138.68 meters, which is the dam's full reservoir level.
 On that day, 23 gates of the dam were opened but raised to a height of only 5.60 meters, despite the total height of these gates being 18.30 meters.

 publive-image